Acting Principal

 Learning Assistant

-I’m Miss Livi, this will be my second year working at the wonderful Glenavon.
-This year I will be working as a teacher aide, predominantly supporting the wonderful team in Awa, two days a week and I’m excited to be starting my first year of teacher training alongside working.
+I’m Miss Livi!
+This will be my third year working at the wonderful Glenavon.
+I will be working as a teacher aide all over the school two days a week.
+I’ve decided to take a year off from my studies to focus on my whanau, and I’m looking forward to continuing my journey in education.

-In my spare time you can find me at home with my kiddos, crafting, cooking, knitting and learning the piano.
-Or off on an adventure with them somewhere and making the most of this beautiful country we live in!
+In my spare time, you can find me at home with my kiddos, crafting, cooking, knitting, and learning the piano.
+You might also catch me off on an adventure with them somewhere, making the most of this beautiful country we live in!

 Learning Assistant